dsat4200/webtoon-maker/lighter-novel/prompt to start the 3d merge.md

 the blender sync requirements:
 - would include a blender plugin to aid in syncing
+- uses blender 4.5.5 LTS as its blender, and therefore uses its version of the scripting syntax.
 - blender owns the source data - espeically geometry, armatures, and collections. the drawing application owns the per-comic-frame presentation overrides (lighting, pose data, camera views or metadata, which perspective type (since blender only has 2), etc). the drawing program side has limited control - implementing controls on a case by case basis as i see fit, updating the comic frame data.
 - blender mesh edits and transformations would sync to the program
 - each "blender object" in the comic is associated with a specific blender "comic frame" - choosable in the blender addon.